nextgis/docs_data/source/calc_area.rst

 .. _data_calc_area:

-Area or distance differs from the real value, need help!
+When area or distance differs from the real value
 =====================================

 To receive the most accurate values for distances or areas it is recommended to perform ellipsoid-based calculation (it helps to avoid distortion which appears while using any projected data).